Decathlon/vitamin-android/README.md

-com.decathlon.vitamin.skeleton | Build UIs with ready to use Skeleton components. com.decathlon.vitamin.snackbars | Build UIs with ready to use Snackbar component. com.decathlon.vitamin.chips | Build UIs with ready to use Chip components. com.decathlon.vitamin | Build UIs with ready to use Decathlon's Visual Identity components.
+com.decathlon.vitamin.skeleton | Build UIs with ready to use Skeleton components. com.decathlon.vitamin.snackbars | Build UIs with ready to use Snackbar component. com.decathlon.vitamin.chips | Build UIs with ready to use Chip components. com.decathlon.vitamin.prices | Build UIs with ready to use Price component. com.decathlon.vitamin | Build UIs with ready to use Decathlon's Visual Identity components.

 ## Download